Lyon-Ynov-Campus/Docs/YTrack/TP - Hangman.md

 In the terminal, you will have to ask the user to enter his last name, first name and age.
 These informations will be saved in a file named **infos.txt**.
-Then, you will have to read the informations saved in the file **infos.txt**, insert them in the structure below :
+Then, you will have to read the informations saved in the file **infos.txt** and insert them in the structure below :

 ```
 type InfosUser struct {